-ORSANCO's allowable maximum temperature criteria are specified for six separate periods in a year as identified by Julian days shown in Table 7.
-While a number of stations had water quality violations in excess of ten percent for certain periods, no stations had violations in excess of ten percent for the entire reporting period.
+ORSANCO's allowable maximum temperature criteria are specified for six separate periods in a year as identified by Julian days shown in Table 9.
+Individual results can be found in Appendix E. While a number of stations had water quality violations in excess of ten percent for certain periods, no stations had violations in excess of ten percent for the entire reporting period.
 The lower river tends to have greater numbers of violations of the temperature criteria for the protection of aquatic life.
+Cooler summers as occurred in 2013 and 2014 generated very few days where temperature criteria were exceeded.

-Table 7.
+Table 9.
 Ohio River temperature criteria violations.